unyt-org/uix/docs/manual/04 Components.md

 // register the component and set default options
 @template()
 class MyCustomComponent extends Component {

-    @content helloText = "Hello from my custom component"
+    @content helloText = "Hello from my custom component" }

-}
 ```

-## Creating component classes based on templates
+## Class template components

-Templates defined with `template` can also be used as a base layout for component classes -
-just use the template returned from `template` as a class decorator.
+Templates defined with `template` can also be used as a base layout for component classes - just use the template returned by `template` as a class decorator.

-*With the `@id` decorator, component properties can be bound to the element inside the component which has
-an id that equals the property name.
+*With the `@id` decorator, component properties can be bound to the element inside the component that has an id that matches the property name.
-When the property is overriden, the element with the matching id is also replaced with the new property.*
+When the property is overridden, the element with the matching id is also replaced with the new property.*

 ```tsx
 // using a static template